kbase/kbase-ui/docs/development-setup.md

 To fix this we need to:

-1. start vagrant once with the configuration above
-2. get the ip address of the vm
-3. ensure that the host's /etc/exports file contains the correct ip address
+1. ensure that the host's /etc/exports file contains the correct ip address
-  - if not, correct it
+2. if it isn't correct, correct it
-4. disable nfs exports file writing
+3. disable nfs exports file writing

-1 and 2.
-You should have already done steps 1 and 2 above.

-3. Inspect the host's /etc/exports file
+#### 1. Inspect the host's /etc/exports file

-When vagrant detects nfs file sharing, it will create the mappings between the VM and host system in the host's /etc/exports file.
+When vagrant is configured for nfs file sharing, it will create the mappings between the VM and host system in the host's /etc/exports file.

 First open /etc/exports back on your host (mac) system